karlpokus/trobot/README.md

 /*
 TRIGGER EVENT
-data and res are automatically passed to the event handlers callback when the 'request' event is called.
+data and res are passed to the event handlers callback when the 'request' event is called.
 Include as many args as you like for custom events.
 */
 bot.emit(event [, args]);